Meteor-Community-Packages/meteor-simple-schema/README.md

 - `SimpleSchema.RegEx.Id` for IDs generated by `Random.id()` of the random package, also usable to validate a relation id.
 - `SimpleSchema.RegEx.ZipCode` for 5- and 9-digit ZIP codes

 Feel free to add more with a pull request.
-If you use the built-in e-mail or url validation with an AutoForm, the form input will be of type `email` or `url`, respectively, by default.

 ### blackbox